 Students desiring the School Nurse Services Credential must be admitted to the MS program unless already possessing a master's degree.
-These students use 12 units from the credential requirements to meet the clinical, functional, and elective units for the MS degree.
+Nineteen (19) units from the MS degree meet the credential requirements

-To meet the requirements of the California Board of Registered Nursing for titling as a clinical nurse specialist, students must complete a specified program of advanced practice core classes, as well as 400 practicum hours (see CNS Program Requirements below).
+To meet the requirements of the California Board of Registered Nursing for titling as a clinical nurse specialist, students must complete a specified program of advanced practice core classes, as well as 400 practicum hours (see Advanced Clinical Role and CNS Titling Requirements below).